Students with additional support needs

 How to apply for the Erasmus+ grant?

-The Erasmus Coordinator at the University of Glasgow will work with you and Disability Services to submit an application for additional funding on your behalf.
+The Go Abroad team will work with you and Disability Services to submit an application for additional funding on your behalf.
 You will be asked to indicate your needs and foreseen extra costs linked to your physical, mental or health-related conditions, in order to apply for the Erasmus+ special needs support grant.

-Please contact the Erasmus Coordinator in the Go Abroad team as soon as you are accepted.
+Please contact the Go Abroad team as soon as you are accepted.

 Equality and Diversity

-Remember the same laws and customs do not necessarily exist when overseas.
-This includes protections relating to the Equality Act 2010.
+Remember that different countries do not necessarily have the same laws and customs that you are familiar with in the UK.
+This includes protections under the Equality Act 2010.

-Therefore, if you identify with a protected characteristic group we would advise you research the local laws, customs and support provision for minority groups.
+If you identify with a protected characteristic group we advise you research the local laws, customs and support provision for minority groups.
 This includes if you have a disability, are LGBT or from a minority faith or ethnicity in your destination country.